Costs of Selling a House: What to Expect

 Conveyancing

-Conveyancing fees are mandatory expenses when selling your home.
-These legal fees cover the transfer of property ownership from the seller to the buyer.
+Conveyancing fees are mandatory expenses when it comes to the cost of selling a house.
+They cover the transfer of property ownership from the seller to the buyer.
 Finalising the sale requires the preparation and processing of several important legal documents.
-It can be easily overlooked by a non-specialist, like a missing compliance certificate, which can cause major delays and financial penalties at the time of settlement.
+It can be easily overlooked by a non-specialist, like a missing compliance certificate, which can cause major delays and financial penalties.

 Disbursements include: